Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-5-0-m2.md

   - Enhanced the TCT for window system.
     - The following test cases have been added to verify the software regressions of the enlightenment display server:
       - D-Bus message system for server
-      - window stacking
+      - Window stacking
-      - various cases for normal and alpha windows
+      - Various cases for normal and alpha windows
-      - multi windows stacking
+      - Multi windows stacking
-      - size and stacking for floating window
+      - Size and stacking for floating window
-      - transient for window, notification type window
+      - Transient for window, notification type window
-      - screen saver function, window rotation
+      - Screen saver function, window rotation
-      - various cases for window focus
+      - Various cases for window focus
-      - input events for keygrab feature
+      - Input events for keygrab feature
   - The debugging tool has been extended with support for:
     - kill -pid [pid] -f: Immediately kills the pid of the client.
 - efl-util